andrewm-bose/Opin-ReviewsAnalysis/README.md

 Other methods were considered, including LDA and Kmeans cluster of words into topics, but this model ended up being simpler, faster, and more consistent.

 ## Future improvements:
+* product level topic modeling - can you find competitor products with better sentiment about the topic you care about?
+* product description fact extraction - can you prioritize topics that talk about product details?
+* coreference resolution (‘it’ died -> ‘battery’ died) ** The corpus has 3,081,927 "it"/"it's"/"its" 's!
+That's a lot of potential context that could given much more thorough results!
+* webscraping mechanism to apply it to live amazon reviews/other online marketplaces
+* sub-word semantic meaning (maybe with BERT)
+* robustly sentiment classifier (maybe with BERT)
+* I also ran into memory issues with large pandas DataFrames (10M+ rows) when I exploded the reviews for all products into sentences.
+Both spaCy and gensim have parsing mechanisms that let you process a corpus without holding the whole thing in memory.
+I'd like to impliment this to handle larger data sets, and also make the code that runs on an individual product run faster.

 ## This readme is also still under construction.
 Everything will be more thoroughly explained in the coming weeks.